 Enter a maximum of two alpha/numeric codes in box 7.
-See the Guide to Distribution Codes on pages 13 through 15 for allowable combinations.
+See the Guide to Distribution Codes, later, CAUTION for allowable combinations.
 Only three numeric combinations are permitted on one Form 1099-R: Codes 8 and 1, 8 and 2, or 8 and 4.
 If two or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
 In addition, for the distribution of excess deferrals, parts of the distribution may be taxable in 2 different years.
 File separate Forms 1099-R using Code 8 or P to indicate the year the amount is taxable.

-Even if the employee/taxpayer is age 591/2 or over, use Code 1 if a series of substantially equal periodic payments was modified within 5 years of the date of the first payment (within the meaning of section 72(q)(3) or (t)(4)), if you have been reporting distributions in previous years using Code 2.
-For example, Mr. B began receiving payments that qualified for the exception for part of a series of substantially equal periodic payments under section 72(t)(2)(A)(iv) when he was 57.
-When he was 61, Mr. B substantially modified the payments.
-Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Mr. B is over 591⁄2.
+Even if the employee/taxpayer is age 59^{1/2} or over, use Code 1 if a series of substantially equal periodic payments was modified within 5 years of the date of the first payment (within the meaning of section 72(q)(3) or (t)(4)), if you have been reporting distributions in previous years using Code 2.

+For example, Mr. B began receiving payments that gualified for the exception for part of a series of substantially equal periodic payments under section 72(t) (2)(A)(iv) when he was 57.
+When he was 61, Mr. B modified the payments.
+Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Mr. B is over 591/2.

 If you do not know that the taxpayer meets the requirements for substantially equal periodic payments under section 72(t)(2)(A)(iv), use Code 1 to report the payments.

 For further guidance on what makes a series of substantially equal periodic payments, see Notice 89-25, Q/A-12, as modified by Rev. Rul.
 2002-62, 2002-42 I.R.B.
 710. Notice 2004-15, 2004-9 I.R.B.
-526, available at www.irs.gov/irb/2004-09 IRB-doi: Notice 2004-15, 2004-99 IRB-doi: Notice 2004-99 IRB-doi allows taxpayers to use one of three methods in Notice 89-25, as modified by Rev. Rul.
-2002-62, to determine whether a distribution from a nonqualified annuity is part of a series of substantially equal periodic payments under section 72(q)(2)(D).
+526, available at www.irs.gov/irb/2004-09 IRB/ar09.html, allows taxpayers to use one of three methods in Notice 89-25, as modified by Rev. Rul.
+2002-62, to determine whether a distribution from a nongualified annuity is part of a series of substantially equal periodic payments under section 72(q)(2)(D).

-If part of an eligible rollover distribution is paid in a direct rollover and part is not, you must file a separate Form 1099-R for each part showing the appropriate code on each form.
-If part of a distribution is an eligible rollover distribution and part is not (for example, a minimum distribution required by section 401(a)(9)) and the part that is an eligible rollover distribution is directly rolled over, you must file a separate Form 1099-R to report each part.
+If part of a distribution is paid in a direct rollover and part is not, you must file a separate Form 1099-R for each part showing the appropriate code on each form.

-Section 457(b) plan distributions.
+Governmental section 457(b) plan distributions.
 Generally, a distribution from a governmental section 457(b) plan is not subject to the 10% additional tax under section 72(t).
 However, an early distribution from a governmental section 457(b) plan of an amount that is attributable to a rollover from another type of eligible retirement plan or IRA is subject to the additional tax as if the distribution were from a plan described in section 401(a).
 See section 72(t)(9).
 If the distribution consists solely of amounts that are not attributable to such a rollover, enter Code 2 in box 7.
 If the distribution consists solely of amounts attributable to such a rollover, then enter the appropriate code in box 7 as if the distribution were from a plan described in section 401(a).
 If the distribution is made up of amounts from both sources, you must file separate Forms 1099-R for each part of the distribution unless Code 2 would be entered on each form.